WordPress/gutenberg/README.md

 ## Get Involved

-You can join us in the `#core-editor` channel in Slack, see [WordPress Slack page](https://make.wordpress.org/chat/) for signup information, it is free to join.
+You can join us in the `#core-editor` channel in Slack, see the [WordPress Slack page](https://make.wordpress.org/chat/) for signup information; it is free to join.

 **Weekly meetings** The Editor Team meets weekly on Wednesdays at 14:00 UTC in Slack.
 If you can not join the meeting, agenda and notes are posted to the [Make WordPress Blog](https://make.wordpress.org/core/).